quirkyquixote/littleline/README.md

 LittleLine - a Poor Person's ReadLine
 =====================================

-This library is a poor person's clone of the GNU realine library, originally coded because I needed it in a context where I wasn't allowed to GPL.
+This library is a poor person's clone of the GNU readline library, originally coded because I needed it in a context where I wasn't allowed to GPL.

 It doesn't implement everything readline does: doesn't have undo functionality